CS-SI/Orekit/src/site/markdown/index.md

         * tabulated attitudes, either respective to inertial frame or respective to Local Orbital Frames
         * specific law for GNSS satellites: GPS (block IIA, block IIF, block IIF), GLONASS, GALILEO, BEIDOU (GEO, IGSO, MEO)
     * loading and writing of CCSDS Attitude Data Messages (both AEM, and APM types are supported, in both KVN and XML formats, standalone or in combined NDM)
+    * exporting of attitude ephemeris in CCSDS AEM file format

   * Orbit determination